Frequently asked questions

 Why is the water in Madrid so good?

-This quality at source, combined with advanced purification processes and continuous quality controls, serves to guarantee that the water coming out of the taps in Madrid is top quality.
+This quality from the source, combined with advanced purification processes and continuous quality controls, serves to guarantee that the water coming out of the taps in Madrid is top quality.

 Canal carries out more than six million analyses of drinking water per year